lamnguyenvu98/unsupervised-anomaly-detection/README.md

 - TRAIN_DATA_DIR: root directory of dataset which contain multiple classes (screw, bottle, transistor,...)

-- TEST_DATA_DIR: directory of an object for modelevaluation, this object shouldn't be included in TRAIN_DATA_DIR.
+- TEST_DATA_DIR: directory of an object for model evaluation, this object shouldn't be included in TRAIN_DATA_DIR.
 If it's inside TRAIN_DATA_DIR, set IGNORE_CLASS to name of that object.

 ```
 TRAIN_DATA_DIR: "/content/mvtec-ad"